fearlessgeekmedia/GeekCalendar/README.md

 - `SHIFT+K`: Previous year
 - `g`: Jump to today
 - `a`: Add event
+- After adding, you can choose to make it recurring (weekly/monthly/yearly) and provide how many additional occurrences.
 - `e`: Edit selected event
 - `d`: Delete selected event (with confirmation)
 - `s`: Save events to file